PROFESSIONAL CERTIFICATE in Understanding Gender and Sexual Diversity

 - In Transition – Examining key aspects of Gender Journeying from a societal, psychological, and psychotherapeutic posit. including the concept of conversion therapy

-- Ireland & UK – Legalities and Care Services comparison for people in Transition and examination of current international best practice medical research and support for people in Transition.
+- Ireland and UK – Legalities and Care Services comparison for people in Transition and examination of current international best practice medical research and support for people in Transition.

 - International Socio-Political examples for people of Gender and Sexual Diversity.